C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 riots, etc.) Clause 13 may be deleted and the Institute Strike Clauses

 added to provide protection for strikes risks.
-Includes malicious
+Includes malicious acts of

-loss still excluded if caused by:
+excluded if caused by:

 1 Delay, inherent vice, nature of insured property.